-Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
+Our editors independently selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 A water bottle is the one accessory that both of my kids carry with them wherever they go and it’s hard to beat the quality and durability of the Hydro Flask.
 With the My Hydro line, you can customize everything from cap size to the color and strap.

-If your kid is taking a Macbook to school, it’s wise to invest in a sturdy, protective cover.
+If your kid is taking a MacBook to school, it’s wise to invest in a sturdy, protective cover.
 You can’t beat the array of unique colors and designs from Chic Geeks.

 These sheets (1,500 thread count) are incredibly soft!
 They are hypoallergenic, come in a dorm-friendly Twin XL size (as well as standard bed sizes) and have 18-inch deep pockets, making them great for fitting over all the layers you can put on dorm beds.

 Keeping white sneakers pristine takes some serious upkeep — but these handy, environmentally-friendly wipes make it easy.
 We love that they come in individual packets that are easy to stash in the pocket of a backpack.